ADGEfficiency/programming-resources/fundamentals/programming.md

 - what does this code depend on?
 - who else will read this code?

-After this course, you should

-Learn about
+This course will teach you
 - what is an abstraction
 - what KISS, YAGNI, DRY are
 - why code is bad

-# What is a program made of?
+# What is a program?

 *Things that exist in computer programs*